 My first steps at Python were pathetic.
 Over half of my own coding problems were just because I didn’t know to set up a virtual environment.
 I cringe to even look back at how I documented my code.
 As soon as I stepped back and started working on Python best practices, coding got easier for me.
 The same was true of any other language I tried to learn.

 To help others avoid my old issues, I’ve put together a comprehensive guide full of resources to clearly outline the Python best practices you should follow when coding in Python.

 Don’t forget that overall programming best practices are always relevant – things that supersede programming languages.
 It’s always important to pay attention to the performance of your programs, and know the Big O performance of the data structures and algorithms you choose to utilize or implement.
-There are a lot of helpful courses out there, like these for Big O and Advanced Algorithms.
+There are a lot of helpful courses out there, like these for learning algorithms and data structures.
 Both of these courses are based in Python, so if you’re particularly interested in strengthening your Python skills and refreshing your knowledge of runtime performance and algorithm design, they’d be a good fit for you.

 If you’re looking for a deep dive on general best coding practices, I highly recommend the book Clean Code: A Handbook of Software Craftsmanship by Robert C. Martin, a.k.a.
 “Uncle Bob”.
 It is a great read with fun examples, and it will be relevant to your work, no matter what you are programming.